skooter500/GP-2023/assignments.md

 - Spinning logos
 - Making classes for visual elements

-A selection of the projects will be displayed during Nito San, composer of music for the MSX at MSXGOTO40, Zonnehuis Amsterdam on Dec 9, 2023.
+A selection of the projects will be displayed during Nito San's music performance on the msx MSX at MSXGOTO40, Amsterdam on Dec 9, 2023.
 In order to be eligible you must complete your project by 1 December 2023.
 This assignment is worth 25% of your overall grade.

 You can work on the project during lab time on Mondays and expected to do work outside of class.
 Make a github repository for your project, so you can collaborate.
 Each team member should make commits on the repository as evidence of work.